akashkumar751/ChatGptApplication/README.md

 # ChatGptApplication
-Integration of chat gpt version 3.5 using spring boot
+Integration of Chat GPT version 3.5 using Spring Boot